-Most of the time that’s exactly what happens.
+Most of the time, pharmacies are extremely reliable.
 Negligence in a pharmacy is not common, but unfortunately when mistakes happen they can be very serious.
 Wrong prescriptions, mistakes in the dosage and contaminated products can cause severe illness.
 Pharmacy negligence can lead to a personal injury claim against the pharmacy, one of the staff working in the pharmacy, or even the doctor who prescribed the wrong medication.

 If you, or a loved one, become seriously ill as a result of a medication error or pharmacy negligence, you should contact the Diaz Law Firm in Jackson to discuss the possibility of claiming compensation.

 Pharmacy negligence by its own definition implies that someone in a pharmacy has made a mistake that could have been avoided if more care had been taken.
 Pharmacies are required by both state and federal legislation as well as their own professional code of conduct to provide a high level of proficiency.
 When this level of proficiency is not achieved then someone could suffer and the pharmacy would then be liable for that harm caused.
 Typical cases of pharmacy negligence include:

 - Wrong drugs provided i.e. the drugs or medication prescribed by the doctor were not the same as the ones provided by the pharmacist.

 - Drugs are contaminated or

 - Wrong prescription was given originally by the doctor – doctor negligence not the pharmacy